The Funky History of George Washington's Fake Teeth

 They didn't fit well, which caused him pain, and made it difficult to eat and talk.
 The dentures also changed the way Washington looked.
 They disfigured his face, causing his lips to noticeably stick out.
 But that doesn't mean Washington wasn't grateful for them.
 When he finally lost his last surviving tooth, he sent it to his dentist, John Greenwood, who had made him dentures of hippo ivory, gold, and brass that accommodated the remaining tooth while it still lived.
 (The lower denture of that particular pair is now held at the New York Academy of Medicine.)

 These days, no one would want to wear dentures like the ones currently held at Mount Vernon (above).
 They're made of materials that would definitely leave a bad taste in your mouth.
 The base that fit the fake teeth into the jaw was made of lead.
-The top teeth were sourced from horses or donkeys, and the bottom were from cows and—wait for it—people.
+The top teeth were sourced from horses or donkeys, and the bottom were from cows and people.

 These teeth actually deteriorated themselves, revealing the wire that held them together.
 The dentures open and shut thanks to metal springs, but because they were controlled by springs, if he wanted to keep his mouth shut, Washington had to permanently clench his jaw.
 You can get a better idea of how the contraption worked in the video from Mount Vernon below.